What is a growing medium?

 The growing medium supplies the plant with nutrition!

-Since there is typically a nutritional value in naturally occurring and potting soil giving proper dosages of fertilizers can be challenging.
-The advantage of a soilless medium is that when it comes to nutrients it is a clean slate, and so the grower can add whatever nutrients at whatever concentration they want and not have to worry about overdosing.
+There is typically a nutritional value in naturally occurring soil and potting soil and so maintaining proper dosages of fertilizers can be challenging.
+The advantage of a soilless medium is it is a clean slate when it comes to nutrients.
+Because of this, the grower can add whatever nutrients at whatever concentration they want and not have to worry about overdosing.

 Depending on location it can be relatively cheap and is probably the most environmentally sustainable type of growing medium.